 “department” means any department under the administration of a Minister of the Crown in the Government of the State and includes the Western Power Corporation, the Water Corporation 3, every State trading concern, every port authority, every college (within the meaning of the Vocational Education and Training Act 1996), and every Crown instrumentality the employees whereof are remunerated with moneys (other than grants) appropriated by the Parliament of the State for the purpose of such Crown instrumentality.

-The term “department” shall, subject as hereinafter provided, also include the board of management of a public hospital financed either wholly or partly with moneys from the Hospital Fund established under the Hospital Fund Act 1930, every hospital board constituted under the Hospitals and Health Services Act 1927 4, and any other corporate body, being a Crown instrumentality established by or under any Act of the Parliament of the State, the inclusion of which board of management, hospital board or other corporate body in the said term is recommended by the Minister and is approved by the Treasurer.
+The term “department” shall, subject as hereinafter provided, also include every hospital board and any other corporate body, being a Crown instrumentality established by or under any Act of the Parliament of the State, the inclusion of which hospital board or other corporate body in the said term is recommended by the Minister and is approved by the Treasurer.

 Provided that —

-(i) before approving the inclusion in the term “department” as aforesaid of any such board of management, hospital board or other corporate body, the Treasurer may require such board of management, hospital board or other corporate body to make arrangements satisfactory to the Treasurer whereby such board of management, hospital board or other corporate body is bound to pay and will pay to the Board on behalf of the State during the employment of its employees who become contributors under this Act and thereafter will continue to pay to the Board on behalf of the State so long as may be necessary progressively by way of fortnightly contributions commencing from the date or dates when its employees become contributors under the Act as aforesaid, and payable fortnightly on the days when the contributions by such employees are payable or otherwise on the days when in accordance with section 43 and section 44 payments of its share of the pensions are payable by the Government of the State as the case may be, such amounts in respect of each and every one of its employees who become contributors as aforesaid as are and will be, in the opinion of the Board, sufficient to meet and recoup to the Government of the State the amounts which in accordance with section 43 and section 44 the Government will be liable to pay as its share of the pension or other benefits to which the employees of such board of management, hospital board or other corporate body and their dependants will be or are entitled by virtue of being or having been contributors under this Act; and
+(i) before approving the inclusion in the term “department” as aforesaid of any such hospital board or other corporate body, the Treasurer may require such hospital board or other corporate body to make arrangements satisfactory to the Treasurer whereby such hospital board or other corporate body is bound to pay and will pay to the Board on behalf of the State during the employment of its employees who become contributors under this Act and thereafter will continue to pay to the Board on behalf of the State so long as may be necessary progressively by way of fortnightly contributions commencing from the date or dates when its employees become contributors under the Act as aforesaid, and payable fortnightly on the days when the contributions by such employees are payable or otherwise on the days when in accordance with section 43 and section 44 payments of its share of the pensions are payable by the Government of the State as the case may be, such amounts in respect of each and every one of its employees who become contributors as aforesaid as are and will be, in the opinion of the Board, sufficient to meet and recoup to the Government of the State the amounts which in accordance with section 43 and section 44 the Government will be liable to pay as its share of the pension or other benefits to which the employees of such hospital board or other corporate body and their dependants will be or are entitled by virtue of being or having been contributors under this Act; and

-(ii) as and when any board of management, hospital board or other corporate body is approved by the Treasurer as a department for the purposes of this Act, notification of such approval shall be published in the Government Gazette;
+(ii) as and when any hospital board or other corporate body is approved by the Treasurer as a department for the purposes of this Act, notification of such approval shall be published in the Government Gazette;

 “employee” means a person employed in a permanent capacity under the State in any department who is by the terms of his employment required to give his whole time to the duties of his employment, but does not include the Chief Justice or any Judge of the Supreme Court or the President or any member of the Court of Arbitration 5, and does not include a person who is a contributor to any Superannuation Fund to which contributions are made by the Crown other than the Crown in right of Western Australia.